Kurento/kurento/source/user/installation.rst

    UID        PID  PPID  C STIME TTY          TIME CMD kurento   7688     1  0 13:36 ?
 00:00:00 /usr/bin/kurento-media-server

-Unless configured otherwise, KMS will open the port ``8888`` to receive RPC Requests and send RPC Responses by means of the :doc:`Kurento Protocol </features/kurento_protocol>`.
+Unless configured otherwise, KMS will listen on the IPv6 port ``8888`` to receive RPC Requests and send RPC Responses by means of the :doc:`Kurento Protocol </features/kurento_protocol>`.
 Use this command to verify that this port is open and listening for incoming packets:

 .. code-block:: text

-   $ sudo netstat -tupln | grep kurento tcp6  0  0  :::8888  :::*  LISTEN  7688/kurento-media-
+   $ sudo netstat -tupln | grep -e kurento -e 8888 tcp6  0  0  :::8888  :::*  LISTEN  7688/kurento-media-

+You can change these parameters in the file */etc/kurento/kurento.conf.json*.

 Lastly, you can check whether the RPC WebSocket of Kurento is healthy and able to receive and process messages.
 For this, send a dummy request and check that the response is as expected: